Sunday, April 28, 2024

 lining the drive up to the house.
 About half of

-them survived and "Game of Throne" fans will
+them survived and "Game of Thrones" fans will

 recognize the walk we took after lunch.